 An Overview of How Different Hosts Work in Computer Network

-What is host in computer network, and how does one host work, you may be a little bit confused.
+What is a host in a computer network, and how does one host work, you may be a little bit confused.
 So here is the complete overview with some graphical visualization for you to clearly understand.

 - Imagine a network model where different physical machines or hosts are interlinked over an internet